influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/authentication_and_authorization.md

 to `true` to require authentication on profiling and ping endpoints.
     {{% /note %}}

-3.  **Restart InfluxDB**.
+3.  **Restart InfluxDB Enterprise**.
-    Once restarted, InfluxDB checks user credentials on every request and only processes requests that have valid credentials for an existing user.
+    Once restarted, InfluxDB Enterprise checks user credentials on every request and only processes requests that have valid credentials for an existing user.

 ### Authenticate requests

 #### Authenticate with the InfluxDB API

-There are two options for authenticating with the [InfluxDB API](/influxdb/v1.8/tools/api/).
+There are two options for authenticating with the [InfluxDB API](/enterprise_influxdb/v1.9/tools/api/).

 If you authenticate with both Basic Authentication **and** the URL query parameters, the user credentials specified in the query parameters take precedence.
 The queries in the following examples assume that the user is an [admin user](#admin-users).
 See the section on [authorization](#authorization) for the different user types, their privileges, and more on user management.

-> **Note:** InfluxDB redacts passwords when you enable authentication.
+> **Note:** InfluxDB Enterprise redacts passwords when you enable authentication.

 ##### Authenticate with Basic Authentication
 ```bash